Peruvian gunboat Pilcomayo

-The Pilcomayo was originally a Peruvian gunboat involved in several actions during the War of the Pacific.
-Captured by the Chilean navy on November 18, 1879, it was repaired and participated in the blockade of the Peruvian ports.
+The Pilcomayo was a gunboat of the Peruvian Navy which was involved in several actions during the War of the Pacific.
+Captured by the Chilean Navy on November 18, 1879, she was repaired and participated in the blockade of the Peruvian ports.
 After the war it was used for hydrographic research, then as a training ship.
-In service until 1909, it was finally used as a pontoon at Talcahuano.
+In service until 1909, Pilcomayo was finally used as a pontoon at Talcahuano.

 General technical characteristics

 Its hull was made of nailed teak, copper-bottomed and reinforced with galvanized iron cross bracing.
 Its four boiler 1080 horsepower engine, manufactured by J. Penn & Company of Greenwich, gave it a maximum speed of 11.5 knots measured on August 7, 1874, lower than that of its sister ship the Chanchamayo.
 Its armament consisted of 6 guns: two six-inch Armstrong 70 pounders, one to starboard and one to port, and four 4.75 inch Armstrong 40 pounders, two per side.
 A Gatling gun was added shortly before the start of the war.